Philosophy of General Education

 - 1.4 Creative Communication: Create or communicate through speech, music, art and/or performance.

-- Cognition: Use critical thinking skills to observe, analyze, synthesize, and evaluate ideas and information.
+- Cognition: Use critical thinking skills to observe, analyze, synthesize, and evaluate ideas

 - 2.1 Problem Solving: Identify and analyze real or potential problems and develop, test, apply, and evaluate possible solutions, using the scientific method where appropriate.